|Posted on April 19, 2017 at 4:40 AM|

 to run the "macerator"

-As an aside, These days I have a cuppa coffee each morning,
+CARDAMOM: As an aside, These days I have a cuppa coffee in the morning,

-hand ground in Pentargon's pestle and mortar with cardamom seeds.
+hand ground in Pentargon's grinder with cardamom seeds added in.

-The seeds for the coffee, the pods for the tea!
+The seeds for coffee, the pods for tea!

 Polesworth Library Sat.20Apr.17 ...